Research Programs at RBL

 (learn more)

-EQAPOL – External Quality Assurance Program Oversight Laboratory (Luminex/Multiplex Proficiency Testing Program)
+EQAPOL – External Quality Assurance Program Oversight Laboratory (Multiplex Proficiency Testing Program)

-The EQAPOL based at Duke (DHVI/Duke RBL) is an NIH contract-funded resource to support the development, implementation and oversight of external quality assurance programs that monitor laboratories involved in HIV/AIDS research and vaccine trials around the world.
-EQAPOL Luminex assesses the proficiency of NIAID/DAIDS-supported and other interested research laboratories at performing a bead-based Luminex assay to quantify cytokine levels in human serum.
+The EQAPOL, based at Duke (DHVI/Duke RBL), is an NIH contract-funded resource to support the development, implementation and oversight of external quality assurance programs that monitor laboratories involved in HIV/AIDS research and vaccine trials around the world.
+EQAPOL Multiplex assesses the proficiency of NIAID/DAIDS-supported and other interested research laboratories at performing a bead-based Luminex assay or plate-based MSD assay to quantify cytokine levels in human serum.

 Excess research support capacity in the RBL is also available to investigators as cost recovery through the three collaborative shared resource units.